 2016 California Green Innovation Index

-Eighth annual California Green Innovation Index find explosive growth in solar generation; clean technology hotspots in unexpected places
+Eighth annual California Green Innovation Index find explosive growth in solar generation and clean technology hotspots in unexpected places.

 This year's California Green Innovation Index tracks key economic and environmental indicators at the regional, state, and international level.